has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Geometry is the knowledge of the eternally existent.
+> Although this question is trivial, yet its solution contains something that is not devoid of interest, for it is something quite new in geometry, namely, analysis situs.
 >
-> — *Proclus* (Mathematician and Philosopher)
+> — *Leonhard Euler* (Mathematics)
 <!-- /DAILY QUOTE -->